fluckigerag/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website will not automatically change as the screen size changes, it will only have a few different settings for different sections of width.
+A fully responsive website will automatically flow with different screen sizes at any size.

 2. Describe what it means to be mobile first vs desktop first.

+To be "mobile first" means to design/code the mobile layout first, then proceed upwards from there.
+To be "desktop first" means to design/code the desktop layout first, then proceed downwards from there.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Making the font size 62.5% in the html makes the font size 10 px, which is a lot easier to calculate with rems rather than a base of 16px.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is a way to make your code more efficient, cleaner and more easily readable.
+It can help organise your code and help you do everything in fewer lines as well as creating a layout where it is much easier to make changes if needed.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favourite concepts in preprocessing are nesting and importing (using multiple files for different sections of the code).
+The concepts that gave me the most trouble were rem and parametric mix-ins.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.